mcarosella123/Infix-to-postfix-Calculator/README.md

 Deliverables:

 1. Create a branch from master, to keep your code separate.
-2. Name your program `infixCalc.py` and commit it to your branch.
-Update the existing `Token` and `Scanner` classes as needed, in their respective files.
+2. Name your program `infixCalc.py` and commit it to your branch when complete.
+3. Update the existing `Token` and `Scanner` classes as needed, in their respective files.
-3. When you are satisfied that your program is working, issue a pull request with an @mention (BergProfJ), and also indicate which problem you completed (in this case, Problem 1: Infix Calculator).
+4. When you are satisfied that your program is working, issue a pull request with an @mention (BergProfJ), and also indicate which problem you completed (in this case, Problem 1: Infix Calculator).

 You should find all necessary resources, including your author's code for the postfix expression evaluator, in the project repository.
 (You will also find other files that are not germane to this problem: please leave them in place.)